 Ramadan, the ninth month of the lunar calendar, lasts 29-30 days.
-During this period, Muslims fast from dawn until sunset, refraining from food and drink for 11-18 hours daily.
-This change in eating habits and alterations in relaxation and exercise routines disrupt daily rhythms (1).
+During this period, Muslims fast from dawn until sunset, refraining from food and drink for 11-18 hours a day.
+This change in eating habits, combined with alterations in relaxation and exercise routines, disrupts daily rhythms(1).
 Religious fasting has implications for physiology and disease pathogenesis mechanisms (2).
-Maintaining good oral hygiene can significantly mitigate dental issues, habits such as neglecting nighttime brushing, overeating, or consuming highfat meals can lead to oral disorders.
+Maintaining good oral hygiene can significantly mitigate dental issues, habits such as neglecting nighttime brushing, overeating, or consuming high-fat meals can lead to oral disorders.
 These include dental caries, gingivitis, and periodontitis (3).
-Dental caries is a prevalent and complex global oral health concern, resulting from interactions among acidproducing bacteria, fermented carbohydrates, host factors, and saliva (4,5).
+Dental caries is a prevalent and complex global oral health concern, resulting from acid-producing bacteria, interactions among fermented carbohydrates, host factors, and saliva (4,5).